- Home

 Try to be honest with yourself about any other reasons you might be cringing at the idea of getting romantic with someone new.
 Is it due to confidence?
 Are you still mourning the loss of a loved one?
 Do you not really have the time to give to dating?
 Are you worried about the idea of being intimate with someone for the first time in a while?

-Many times, people are held back from dating because of fear, which is also perfectly normal.
-If you’re scared about the idea of opening yourself up to love again and feeling vulnerable, then tread carefully and be kind to yourself.
+Many times, people are held back from dating because of fear, which is perfectly normal.
+If you’re scared about the idea of opening yourself up to love and feeling vulnerable, try to tread carefully and be kind to yourself.

 If you’re feeling fear, it can help to acknowledge it for what it is and confront it.
 Ask yourself questions like: “What’s the worst that could happen?” and “How did I overcome situations like this in the past?”
-Having an honest conversation with yourself about what scares you can help you to let go of your fear, find your strength and courage, and choose love again.
+Having an honest conversation with yourself about what scares you can help you to let go of your fear, find strength and courage, and choose to look for love.

 Final thoughts...